Alexis Barton, Coordinator

 The Council has been actively bringing the community together since 1994 when a small group of concerned citizens joined forces to become stewards of our natural heritage.
 TCWC worked under the fiscal sponsorship of Southwest Neighborhoods, Inc. and then the Friends of Tryon Creek until receiving 501(c)(3) status in 2014.

 Non Profit Status

-Tryon Creek Watershed Council is a nonprofit charitable organization with tax-exempt status under section 501(c)(3) of the internal revenue code.
-Donations are deductible as allowed legally.
+Tryon Creek Watershed Council is a nonprofit charitable organization with tax-exempt status under section 501(c)(3) of the Internal Revenue Code and is eligible to receive tax-deductible contributions.
 Our EIN number is 46-3898313.